METS-Programme/ugandaemr-usermanual/upgrading.md

 `@mysqldump -ppassword`

-password is the password of the root account, and there is no space between the -pand the password
+password is the password of the root account, and there is no space after the -p

 #### upgradedatabase has an error - openmrs_backup database not found
 This is because the installer did not create the openmrs_backup database.
 Uninstall UgandaEMR and start again